 How to get here: go by car and enjoy the beautiful Mississagi Valley on Hwy 129, or take the Budd Car via Sudbury.

 White River is best known as the birthplace of the real black bear Winnie, who inspired A.A.
 Milne to write his Winnie-the-Pooh stories.
-To celebrate this unique heritage, the town holds annual Winnie-the-Pooh Festival each year in August.
-White River is also has a rich rail history and is a great base for outdoor adventures: fishing, hunting, paddling, and hiking trails.
-This town is a must stop on the Ride Lake Superior Motorcycle Route -- everyone wants to take their photo with the statue of Winnie in the town park, no matter your age.
+To celebrate this unique heritage, the town holds the annual Winnie-the-Pooh Festival each year in August.
+White River also has a rich rail history and is a great base for outdoor adventures: fishing, hunting, paddling, and hiking trails.
+This town is a must-stop on the Ride Lake Superior Motorcycle Route -- everyone wants to take a photo with the statue of Winnie in the town park, no matter their age.

 Located north of White River, Hornepayne is situated in the heart of the Boreal Forest.
-This community is a haven for the outdoor adventurer: fishing, hunting, snowmobiling and many places to hike and paddle.
+This community is a haven for outdoor adventurers: fishing, hunting, snowmobiling and places to hike and paddle.
 There are many fly-in fishing lodges and resorts, some of which transform from fishing to hunting in the fall.
-Nearby Nagagamisis Provincial Park offers a true northern experience: the clear water and sandy beaches are perfect for swimming, there are canoeing opportunities, and excellent fishing.
+Nearby Nagagamisis Provincial Park offers a truly northern experience: the clear water and sandy beaches are perfect for swimming, and there are canoeing opportunities, and excellent fishing.

 How to get here: by road on Hwy 631, or by Via Passenger Rail.

-Discover the natural and cutural beauty of this northern community.
+Discover the natural and cultural beauty of this northern community.
 Nestled in the Boreal Forest, Hearst is surrounded by beautiful lakes and rivers.
-There are many interesting attractions in town and area, and there are many events that take place through the year.
-Some events to definitely check out are: HOG Rally (3rd weekend of August each year), A Taste of Hearst Fair, Country Partridge Festival, and the Hearst Sur les Planches Festival.
+There are many interesting attractions in town and area, and there are many events that take place throughout the year.
 You'll also find great shopping at the local boutiques and dining.
-Hearst also perfect for the outdoor enthusiast for fishing and hunting trips, paddling and hiking, and even dog sledding.
+Hearst is perfect for the outdoor enthusiast for fishing and hunting trips, paddling and hiking, or RVing.

 Located west of Sault Ste.
 Marie, Prince Township is a pretty community with rolling farmland and lots of outdoor activities: snowmobiling, fishing, hiking, paddling and a great area for cycling.
 The Saulteaux Voyageur Trail Club organizes hikes throughout the year on the township's section of the Voyageur Trail.
 Gros Cap offers a boat launch.
 In the summer, learn the area's history with a trip to the museum or enjoy the annual Tractor Parade.